FarmDyn/documentation/docs/template/labour.md

 ## Labour Need for Farm Branches

-Farmdyn comprises currently five different farm branches: cropping, cattle, fatteners, sows and biogas.
+FarmDyn comprises currently five different farm branches: cropping, cattle, fatteners, sows and biogas.
 The (management) labour needs for the biogas branch is accounted for in the biogas module.
 For the other branches, their size *v\_branchSize*, is endogenously defined from